TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

-# Lesson 3.04: Debuging and Scope
+# Lesson 3.04: Debugging and Scope

 ##Learning Objectives
 Students will be able to...